bladervnner/Key-Hook/README.md

  * Request access to a given room by a given employee
  * Capture the issue of a key to an employee
  * Capture losing a key
- * Report out all the rooms that an employee can enter, given the keys that he/she already has
+ * Report out all the rooms that an employee can enter, given the keys that they already have
  * Delete a key
  * Delete an employee
  * Add a new door that can be opened by an existing hook